For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 And eventually, I stopped resisting and let myself be completely & fully bought in.

-Matt is one of the best of this TWC-inspired community at resolving aggression and reactivity, once and for all.
+Matt is one of the best in the world at resolving aggression and reactivity, once and for all.

 And he showed the entire process, transparently, on camera, for every dog he worked with.
 Even the setbacks, and even the uncomfortable real-life moments that most trainers wouldn’t show.